Written by Jonathan Breeden

 This is a fault-based order alleging that one spouse has injured the other under specific grounds.
 According to North Carolina General Statute § 50.7, these grounds include:

-According to the North Carolina courts, you must wait one year before filing a petition for an absolute divorce after you have been separated from your spouse by a divorce from bed and board order.
+You must wait one year before filing a petition for an absolute divorce after you have been separated from your spouse by a divorce from bed and board order.

 During this period of separation, you can work with your spouse to come to an agreement regarding the division of your marital property and assets, child support and custody, and other marital matters.